open-metadata/OpenMetadata/docs/openmetadata-apis/schemas/entities/events/webhook.md

 	 - When `true` indicates the entity has been soft deleted.
 	 - Type: `boolean`
 	 - Default: _false_
+g

-_This document was updated on: Monday, March 7, 2022_
+_This document was updated on: Wednesday, March 9, 2022_